Orion Office REIT, Debt, Net

 Note 6 – Debt, Net

-As of March 31, 2022, the Company had $615.4 million of debt outstanding, including net deferred financing costs, with a weighted-average years to maturity of 3.6 years and a weighted-average interest rate of 4.17%.
-The following table summarizes the carrying value of debt as of March 31, 2022 and December 31, 2021, and the debt activity for the three months ended March 31, 2022 (in thousands):
+As of September 30, 2022, the Company had $556.5 million of debt outstanding, including net deferred financing costs, with a weighted-average years to maturity of 3.2 years and a weighted-average interest rate of 4.45%.
+The following table summarizes the carrying value of debt as of September 30, 2022 and December 31, 2021, and the debt activity for the nine months ended September 30, 2022 (in thousands):

 On November 12, 2021, Orion OP borrowed $90.0 million under the Revolving Facility, and each of the Term Loan Facility and the Bridge Facility was fully drawn.
 Approximately $595.0 million of the net proceeds of the Facilities was distributed by the Company to Realty Income in accordance with the Separation and Distribution Agreement.
 Orion OP retained the remaining net proceeds of such borrowings as working capital for the general corporate purposes of the Company, Orion OP and Orion OP’s subsidiaries.
 In February 2022, as further described below, the Company refinanced the Bridge Facility in full with the $355.0 million CMBS Loan (defined below), and the Bridge Credit Agreement was terminated.
-As of March 31, 2022, the Company had borrowed and outstanding $91.0 million under the Revolving Facility and had $334.0 million of availability under the Revolving Facility, and no borrowings were outstanding under the Bridge Facility.
+As of September 30, 2022, the Company had borrowed and outstanding $31.0 million under the Revolving Facility and had $394.0 million of availability under the Revolving Facility.

 The interest rate applicable to the loans under the Facilities may, at the election of Orion OP, be determined on the basis of LIBOR or a base rate, in either case, plus an applicable margin.
 Under the Revolver/Term Loan Facilities, the applicable margin is (1) in the case of the Revolving Facility, 2.50% for LIBOR loans and 1.50% for base rate loans and (2) in the case of the

 Term Loan Facility, 2.50% for LIBOR loans and 1.50% for base rate loans.
-Under the Bridge Facility, the applicable margin for LIBOR loans was initially 2.50% with scheduled increases over time to a maximum of 3.50% and the applicable margin on base rate loans was initially 1.50% with scheduled increases over time to a maximum of 2.50%, in each case, based on the number of days elapsed after November 12, 2021.
 Loans under the Revolver/Term Loan Facilities may be prepaid, and unused commitments under the Revolver/Term Loan Facilities may be reduced, at any time, in whole or in part, without premium or penalty (except for LIBOR breakage costs).

 To the extent that amounts under the Revolving Facility remain unused, Orion OP is required to pay a quarterly commitment fee on the unused portion of the Revolving Facility in an amount equal to 0.25% per annum of the unused portion of the Revolving Facility.

-The Revolver/Term Loan Facilities are guaranteed pursuant to a Guaranty (the “Revolver/Term Loan Guaranty”) and the Bridge Facility was guaranteed pursuant to a Guaranty (the “Bridge Guaranty”), in each case, by the Company and, subject to certain exceptions, substantially all of Orion OP’s existing and future subsidiaries (including substantially all of its subsidiaries that directly or indirectly own unencumbered real properties), other than certain joint ventures and subsidiaries that own real properties subject to certain other indebtedness (such subsidiaries of Orion OP, the “Subsidiary Guarantors”).
+The Revolver/Term Loan Facilities are guaranteed pursuant to a Guaranty (the “Revolver/Term Loan Guaranty”) by the Company and, subject to certain exceptions, substantially all of Orion OP’s existing and future subsidiaries (including substantially all of its subsidiaries that directly or indirectly own unencumbered real properties), other than certain joint ventures and subsidiaries that own real properties subject to certain other indebtedness (such subsidiaries of Orion OP, the “Subsidiary Guarantors”).